John-Jepsen/labs/bash_scripting_fork_bomb.md

 ### Chapter 2: The Controlled Environment

 In the village of Controltown, the villagers need to test the fork bomb without crashing their systems.
 Your task is to set up a controlled environment using VirtualBox or similar virtualization software to safely test the fork bomb.
+The Controltown Sys Admin has pointed out that depending on the computer you are using.
+You should select the appropriate Virtual Machine.

 **Setting Up a Controlled Environment:**